 The rules contained within the Dissertation guidelines and

 Disciplinary action may be taken against any candidate found

 guilty of dishonourable or unprofessional conduct or committing a

-breach of the assessment rules.
+breach of the assessment regulations.
 Penalties may be imposed for

-falsification of documents or cheating during a coursework
+falsification of documents or cheating during a dissertation

 assignment.
 The CII reserves the right to notify the relevant

 The CII reserves the right to publish dissertation assessment